 - Water pipe breaks

 - Any other reason your business is interrupted that is not your fault

 In short, business interruption insurance is what keeps you going when the unforeseen happens and you can’t operate.
 This is often the difference between a business that can survive a catastrophe and one that cannot.

-In 2013, business in Michigan paid $1.1 billion for employee health care.
+In recent years, business in Michigan paid $1.1 billion for employee health care.
 The average single person health plan cost employers $5,321, and a family policy was $15,242.
 This is very close to the national average.
 The most common employee-based insurance plans that businesses offer include the following: